GF2++

 Returns a const iterator over all the words underlying the bit-span.

-You can use this iterator to iterate over the words in the span and read the Word value of each word.
+You can use this iterator to iterate over the words in the bit-span and read the Word value of each word.
 You cannot use this iterator to modify the words in the span.

 Note

-The words here may be a synthetic construct.
+The words here are likely a synthetic construct.
 The expectation is that the bit 0 in the span is located at the bit-location 0 of word(0).
 That is always the case for bit-vectors but bit-slices typically synthesise "words" on the fly from adjacent pairs of bit-vector words.
 Nevertheless, almost all the methods in BitStore are implemented efficiently by operating on those words.

 Example